-At the date of authorisation of these financial statements, there were amendments to standards which were in issue, but which were not yet effective and which have not been applied.
+At the date of authorisation of these financial statements, there were new standards issued, as well as amendments to standards which were in issue, but which were not yet effective, and which have not been applied.
 The principal ones were:

-- Amendment to IAS 1 non-current liabilities with covenants (effective for annual periods beginning on, or after, 1 January 2024); - Amendment to IAS 7 and IFRS 7 supplier finance (effective for annual periods beginning on, or after, 1 January 2024); - Amendment to IFRS 16 leases on sale and lease back (effective for periods beginning on, or after 1 January 2024).
+- IFRS 18 Presentation and disclosure in financial statements (effective for annual periods beginning on, or after, 1 January 2027); - Amendments to IFRS 9 and IFRS 7: Amendments to the Classification and Measurement of Financial Instruments (effective for annual periods beginning on, or after, 1 January 2026); - Amendments to IFRS 9 and IFRS 7: Contracts Referencing Nature-dependent Electricity (effective for periods beginning on, or after 1 January 2026).

-The Directors do not expect the adoption of these amendments to standards to have a material impact on the financial statements.
+The Directors do not expect the adoption of these amendments to standards to have a material impact on the financial statements, although the implementation of IFRS 18 will impact the presentation of income from investments within the statement of comprehensive income.